You are here

 Other Immune-Mediated Adverse Reactions

-Gastrointestinal: pancreatitis, including increases in serum amylase or lipase levels
+Gastrointestinal: Pancreatitis to include increases in serum amylase and lipase levels, gastritis, duodenitis.

 Infusion-Related Reactions

-TECENTRIQ can cause severe or life-threatening infusion-related reactions.
+TECENTRIQ can cause severe or life-threatening infusion-related reactions, including anaphylaxis.
 Monitor for signs and symptoms of infusion-related reactions.
-Interrupt, slow the rate of, or permanently discontinue TECENTRIQ based on the severity [see DOSAGE AND ADMINISTRATION].
-For Grade 1 or 2 infusion-related reactions, consider using pre-medications with subsequent doses.
+Interrupt, slow the rate of, or permanently discontinue TECENTRIQ based on the severity [see Dosage and Administration (2.3)].
+For Grade 1 or 2 infusion-related reactions, consider using premedications with subsequent doses.

-In clinical studies enrolling 2616 patients with various cancers who received TECENTRIQ as a single agent [see ADVERSE REACTIONS], infusion-related reactions occurred in 1.3% of patients, including Grade 3 (0.2%).
-The incidence of infusion-related reactions in 793 TECENTRIQ-treated patients in IMpower150 was 3.8%, including Grade 3-4 (0.8%).
+In clinical studies enrolling 2616 patients with various cancers who received TECENTRIQ as a single-agent [see Adverse Reactions (6.1)], infusion-related reactions occurred in 1.3% of patients, including Grade 3 (0.2%).
+The frequency and severity of infusion-related reactions were similar whether TECENTRIQ was given as a single-agent in patients with various cancers, in combination with other antineoplastic drugs in NSCLC and SCLC, and across the recommended dose range (840 mg Q2W to 1680 mg Q4W).

 Embryo-Fetal Toxicity